-Jointly organised by the Centre for Finance and Development (CFD) and the Center for Global Development (CGD)
+Jointly organised by the Center for Global Development, the CDC Group, and the Centre for Finance and Development

 There are a lot of issues to be tackled to get the private/public financing synergy to succeed.
 We will discuss the design of financial instruments for blending and how financing can be structured to maximize the development leverage of foreign and domestic funds.
 We will look for tools that assess whether public blended funds are in fact scaling up, not substituting for, private investment.
 And we will look for measurement methods to assess the development impact of the investments, both prospectively and retrospectively.

 Among the specific questions we have posed to participants are: